-Dr. Brandie Nemchenko, founder of Bloom at King of Prussia Family Wellness, has some tips on how to decompress.
+Dr. Brandie Nemchenko, founder of Experience Chiropractic, has some tips on how to decompress.

 In my last article, I talked about different kinds of stress and how each affects your body.
 Now that we know the food and emotional stressors that cause that physical pain in the neck, back or that belly bloat, weight gain, let’s talk about how we reduce stress in our lives — and, ultimately, our bodies!

 Try some of these quick, stress-relieving tips to better navigate this ever-changing thing we call life!

 Refine Your Diet!

 You’ll be amazed at how a few small changes to your diet can impact your stress level.
 My go-to?
 A whole food diet cutting out common irritants: sugar, dairy, corn, artificial sweeteners and gluten.

 Mind you, there is no “decreasing” gluten.
 It’s an all-or-nothing proposition.
 Gluten is in much of what we put in our bodies.
 And if you are sensitive (or allergic), it’s doesn’t take much to wreak havoc on your body.